Counting the Cost of Vibe Coding

 Pick one and the drill-down opens, showing every turn in the session along with its timestamp, model, cost, tokens, tools, and the start of the prompt:

 Pressing Enter on any row opens a detail modal with the full stored prompt and metadata for that turn.
-Itβs useful for tracking down which question produced the expensive answer, and occasionally a lesson in writing tighter requests.
+Itβs useful for tracking down which question produced the expensive answer.

 Usage and rate limits